 ATP 600: Emergency Care

 This course prepares the athletic training student to respond to medical emergencies and acute conditions in physical activity settings.
-Through successful completion students will be able to perform lifesaving procedures at the professional rescuer level, practice universal precautions, prevent transmission of disease and become proficient in using automated external defibrillators.
-Upon successful completion of the course, the students will become Certified Emergency Medical Response Instructors Prerequisite: Admission into the Master of Science in Athletic Training program.
+Through successful completion students will be able to assess and manage a variety of life-threatening and emergent conditions.
+Prerequisite: Admission into the Master of Science in Athletic Training program.

 Credits: 4